sjbennett123/polarlarp/content/event_postmortem.md

 ## Logistics

-- Did we get any questions during PC speech or NCP speech
+- Did we get any questions during PC speech or NPC speech?
-- Rules issues could we have addressed this with a clarification on the module.
-Add to opening for next event
+- Were there any rules issues could we have addressed this with a clarification on the module?
 - Why were Holds called?
 How many were called?

 ## NPC shack